-Series: The Scavenger's Daughters Series #4
+Series: Tales of the Scavenger's Daughters #4

 Published by: Lake Union Publishing